The Break-Even Point: When to Ditch Off-the-Shelf Software for Custom Code

 Expand

-But there comes a specific moment in every successful company’s growth curve where those “easy” tools stop being a launchpad and start becoming an anchor.
+Every growing company hits a specific moment where those tools stop being a launchpad and start being an anchor.
+We call it the “Process Debt” Threshold.

-The 3 Signs You Have Hit the Ceiling
+Three Signs You’ve Hit the Ceiling

 1. You Are “Frankenstein-ing” Your Workflows